| Fallschirmjager.Biz Information Helmets:

 and I accept no liability.
 This is what I use to help age

 a helmet but you may wish to choose a safer option.
+Get a blowtorch and gently cover the lining with the torch.

 You will see that the leather starts to contract.
 Don't over